Diabetes: Dealing With Feelings

 Article Translations: (Spanish)

 - Fear and anxiety.
 Blood sugar control problems, needles, and the potential for long-term health problems can be scary for kids.
-And in some cases, fearfulness can be the result of incorrect information they receive about diabetes.

 - Dependence.
 When kids find out they have diabetes, they might begin acting younger than their age and depending on parents more than their peers.
 The progress that they'd typically be making toward self-reliance can stop or reverse course.

 Parents often go through a grieving process when they find out that their child has a disease like diabetes.
-It can be difficult to come to terms with the idea that a child has a chronic condition that will need to be managed for the rest of his or her life.
+It can be hard to come to terms with the idea that a child has a chronic condition that will need to be managed for the rest of his or her life.
 It's normal to feel grief and sadness.

-It's important to attend to your own needs as well as your child's.
+It's important to see to your own needs as well as your child's.
 When you can, let others — like relatives and friends — share the responsibilities of caring for your family.
 Remember that you can't do it all.

 When a child has diabetes, it affects the entire family.
-Siblings might resent the extra attention that a child with diabetes gets, as well as sacrifices (like eating healthier foods at family meals or going along to doctor appointments) made to accommodate the sibling.
+Siblings might resent the extra attention that a child with diabetes gets, as well as sacrifices (like eating healthier foods at family meals or going along to doctor appointments) made for the sibling.
 And sometimes they're the target of anger and resentment because they don't have to deal with the issues that the child with diabetes faces.

 Family members like grandparents, aunts, and uncles also might worry about your child's health.
 Try to talk openly about all of these feelings with your family.
 Holding a family meeting might be one way to break the news of your child's diagnosis and address everyone's worries and concerns.

 You might find it easier to talk with a counselor, your child's doctor, or others on the diabetes health care team about these emotional issues.
 Also, consider looking for support groups, books, and websites about how to deal with diabetes.
-In time, the whole family will become accustomed to dealing with the condition.
+In time, the whole family will adjust to dealing with the condition.